 Our visit to the Jean-Talon Market had a different vibe compared to our previous springtime visits.
 As we perused the aisles filled with apples and root vegetables, we lamented the sparsity of maple products due to an apparent bad maple season.
 We opted for a snack of cheeses which you could never find in the U.S.A. – four-year aged Comté and unpasteurized Brie de Meaux at our favorite Montreal cheese shop, La Fromagerie Hamel.

-The Plateau neighborhood is great for shopping, Portugese food and smoked meat sandwiches at Schwartz’s.
+The Plateau neighborhood is great for shopping, Portuguese food and smoked meat sandwiches at Schwartz’s.
 For lunch at the legendary Jewish eatery, we shared a medium smoked meat sandwich, french fries and a big pickle.
 We chose the medium fat meat option, which is somewhere between lean and fatty.
 The perfectly seasoned meat satisfied our decadent food urge with its old school flavor and unctuous, melty texture.

 Starch for the Road – Fairmount Bagels and Le Fromentier

 Lucky or smart, we bought an extra boule for the freezer.
 We were quite happy as we ate it this weekend.
-Sigh, we miss Montreal already.

 Fairmont Bagel is located at 74 Avenue Fairmount Ouest, Montreal, QC H2T 2M1, Canada.